October 21, 2024 - 9 minutes read

 Effective risk management begins with systematically identifying and assessing potential threats within the supply chain.

-It is a good idea to utilize established frameworks like SCOR to identify, categorize, and prioritize risks based on their likelihood and potential impact. - Leverage historical data
+- Implement risk assessment frameworks: It is a good idea to utilize established frameworks like SCOR to identify, categorize, and prioritize risks based on their likelihood and potential impact.

-Collaboration is key to comprehensive risk identification.
+- Engage stakeholders: Collaboration is key to comprehensive risk identification.
 Involving suppliers, carriers, logistics partners, and internal teams in the assessment process brings their unique perspectives and on-the-ground experience.

 But risk identification is just the first step.
 The following section explores the role of scenario planning in preparing for and responding to disruptions.